kburchfiel/cpp_tttb/README.md

 ![](Screenshots/John_1_1_Completed.png)

-Latest versions:
+Latest version: 2.0.0

-C++ code: 1.03
-Complementary Python code: 1.03
+(Note: the in-game files will state that the C++ and complementary Python files are each version 1.03; however, those numbers refer to an earlier versioning system.)

 ## Introduction